TomLisankie/readertron/README.md

 - The notion of circles.

 ### Feeds, Fetching
+- Fetching through the Google Reader API, e.g., http://www.google.com/reader/atom/feed/http://jsomers.tumblr.com/rss
+	- authenticate using the ClientLogin method
+	- pass that Auth token to Feedzirra?
+- Or fetching more explicitly.
+- Freedman's feeds not fetching properly.
 - Duplicate posts.
 - Keep an eye on feeds that haven't gotten a post in a while.
 - Is Feedzirra not getting new posts quickly enough?
 How does Google stay so up to date?